apigee-127/sway/README.md

 ## Documentation

-The documentation for this project can be found here: https://github.com/apigee-127/sway/blob/master/docs/README.md Of course, if you just want a quick link to the API documentation, that would be here: https://github.com/apigee-127/sway/blob/master/docs/API.md
+The documentation for this project can be found here: [/docs/README](/docs/README.md)

+Of course, if you just want a quick link to the API documentation, that would be here:[/docs/API.md](/docs/API.md)

 ## Contributing